-You must have completed six full calendar months of continuous employment to be eligible for coverage in the Preferred Dental Plan.
+You must have completed 56 calendar days of continuous employment to be eligible for coverage in the Preferred Dental Plan.
 Your Agency Health Benefits Administrator will give you an enrollment form (PS-404).
-The form should be completed by you and returned directly to your HBA so that you and your eligible dependents information can be added to GHI's enrollment file.
+The form should be completed by you and returned directly to your HBA so that you and your eligible dependents can be added to GHI's enrollment file.
 GHI will mail identification cards to your home.

 When coverage begins

-If you are a new employee eligible for coverage, your coverage will begin on the first day of the month after you have completed six full calendar months of continuous employment.
-Newly eligible employees have the same six-month waiting period. ("Newly eligible employees" are employees who are not eligible for coverage under the GHI Preferred Dental Plan when they are hired, but become eligible later.
+If you are a new employee eligible for coverage, your coverage will begin on the first day after you have completed 56 calendar days of continuous employment.
+Newly eligible employees have the same 56-day waiting period. ("Newly eligible employees" are employees who are not eligible for coverage under the GHI Preferred Dental Plan when they are hired, but become eligible later.
 For example, their work schedule increases from 30 percent to 50 percent).
-However, you may have satisfied the six-month period of employment while you were working in a non-eligible position.
-In this event, your effective date is the first day of the month following the date you were employed in an eligible position.
+However, you may have satisfied the 56-day period of employment while you were working in a non-eligible position.
+In this event, your effective date is the first day following the date you were employed in an eligible position.

 No coverage during waiting period